Skip to main content

 }

-Keep your Solidity version up to date
+✅ Keep Solidity version up to date

 If your projects are newly developed and are not based on existing code, we recommend using the latest version of Solidity to for a fresh start.
 There are bugs found in both Solidity and EVM, some are considered critical.
 The new patches in Solidity help cover these flaws.